Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Experiment Design and Results

-\textbf{Implementation details.} The architecture is implemented in Pytorch 1.7~\cite{pytorch} and experiments are performed on a server with three 48 GB Nvidia Quadro RTX 8000 GPUs.
-We randomly drop modalities during training to construct the missing-modality dataset $\D^{m}$.
-We ablate the fraction of patients reserved for full modality dataset $\D^{f}$(Fig.~\ref{figfull}).
-Our method adopts a modified Swin-UNETR~\cite{seg6} housing up to 4 encoders $E_1,E_2,E_3,E_4$ which are Swin transformers.
-The images are first resized to 128 $\times$ 128 $\times$ 128.
+\textbf{Implementation details.} The experiments are implemented in Pytorch 1.7~\cite{pytorch} with three 48 GB Nvidia Quadro RTX 8000 GPUs.
+We drop modalities during training to construct the missing-modality dataset $\D^{m}$.
+We randomly sample a set of subjects from $\D^{m}_i$ assigned to each task distribution $P(\T^i)$.
+For a given subject, only those modalities which are not present in its associated task distribution are dropped.
+We ablate the fraction of subjects reserved for the full modality dataset $\D^{f}$(Fig.~\ref{figfull}).
+Our method adopts a modified Swin-UNETR~\cite{seg6} housing up to 4 encoders $E_1,E_2,E_3,E_4$ which are Swin transformers (see supplementary Sec.
+12).
+Both MLPs for the discriminator and feature aggregation are fully connected networks whose hidden layer dimensions are 48 and 64 respectively.
+The images are first resized to 128 $\times$ 128 $\times$ 128, which is kept consistent across all compared methods.
 Features are extracted from 5 different levels of each encoder.
-We randomly split the BRATS2018 dataset into 200 and 85 patients for training and testing, and the BRATS2020 dataset into 269 and 100 for training and testing, respectively.
-Augmentations including random rotations, intensity shifts, and mirror flipping, are applied to the resized images.
-The foreground voxels within brain are intensity-normalized to zero mean and unit standard deviation.
-We train our network using AdamW optimizer with an outer loop learning rate $\beta=5e-4$ for a maximum of 500 epochs.
+For training and testing cohorts, we randomly split BRATS2018 into 200 and 85 subjects, BRATS2019 into 250 and 85 subjects, and BRATS2020 into 269 and 100 subjects, respectively.
 The batch size per task is kept as 1.
-During meta-training, we consider a metabatch size of 8, i.e., our meta-batch comprises 8 different modality-combinations, each representing a separate task $\T_i$.
-The two hyperparameters $\lambda_1$ and $\lambda_2$ in generator loss $\mathcal{L}_E$ are taken as 0.8 and 0.2, respectively.
-During training, $\mathcal{L}_{dis}$ is multiplied by 0.5 to prevent it from overpowering the generator.
-More details can be found in the supplementary (Sec.~\ref{addimp}).
-During inference, the meta-pretrained model is evaluated on test sets where all patients have a fixed subset of modalities.
-The discriminator is discarded at the inference stage.
+During meta-training, we consider a metabatch size of 8, i.e., our meta-batch comprises 8 different modality combinations, each representing a separate task $\T_i$.
+More details can be found in the supplementary (Sec.
+15).
+During inference, the meta-pretrained model is evaluated on test sets where all subjects have a fixed subset of modalities.
+The discriminator is discarded at inference.